 After the oral exam has taken place, the committee will grade the student's entire Exam as a whole and immediately communicate the result to the student.
 Written and oral portions of the exam will be graded together and a student will receive only one Exam grade.

 GSAS grades include Pass, High Pass, and Failure.
-All grades require the agreement of at least three of the four examiners.

 A Pass grade requires the oral and written expression of a sound conceptual grasp of literary history and form, as well as evidence of a solid familiarity with the individual works discussed.
 Successful students are able to respond productively to questions and argue points with clarity and specificity, while demonstrating competent knowledge of their major and minor fields.